ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Job_Data_Analysis/README.md

 ### Actionable Takeaways
 If aiming for high demand, focus on SQL, Excel, Python, and Tableau.
-If prioritizing salary growth, consider specializing in Hadoop, Snowflake, Go, or cloud platforms like AWS/Azure.
+If prioritising salary growth, consider specialising in Hadoop, Snowflake, Go, or cloud platforms like AWS/Azure.
 Develop a combination of high-demand and high-paying skills for the best career prospects in data analytics.

 ### 4. 💰Top 25 Top-Paying Data Analyst Skills In 2023[.sql](4_top_paying_skills.sql)